thorn-lab/haruspex/README.md

 Haruspex will output it's predictions as MRC files with each class having it's own MRC file (E.g. `relion_filtered_helix.mrc`).
 For further automatic processing using numpy, a NPZ file containing all classes is also created.
 You can open the MRC files just like any other MRC files using Coot or UCSF Chimera.
-Output MRC files are uncompressed.
+For maximum compatibility output MRC files are uncompressed.